 Student works that are part of course assignments at the University of Minnesota are unquestionably owned by the students who create them.
 This is true both as a general matter of law and of University policy.

 Instructors can require students to share works in certain ways - this is best done by making all expectations for sharing clear in the course syllabus.
-A student who prefers not to share her work in that way can discuss alternate options with the instructor early on, or opt out of the course.
+Ideally, instructors will provide an option other than public sharing for all students; students should not have to disclose specific circumstances to receive privacy in their class work.
+However, if the instructor wishes to require all students to share publicly, including that requirement in the syllabus allows a student who prefers not to share her work in that way to discuss alternate options with the instructor early on, or opt out of the course.

-However, where instructors do not make sharing expectations clear up front, the instructor does not have the right to make sharing decisions unilaterally.
+If an instructor does not make sharing expectations clear up front, the instructor does not have the right to then make new decisions about sharing without additional permission from students.
 It is always a good idea for instructors to model the respect for authors and creators that they expect from their students.

 This web site presents information about copyright law.
 The University Libraries make every effort to assure the accuracy of this information but do not offer it as counsel or legal advice.
 Consult an attorney for advice concerning your specific situation.